musco-ai/musco-pytorch/README.md

 model_compr_kwargs = config
 ```
-Or you can save a generated config to `.yaml` file, manually modify `.yaml` file, and load the resulting config
+Or you can save the generated config to `.yaml` file, manually modify `.yaml` file, and load the resulting config
 ```
 import collections
 import yaml